 Fuel System Issues

-Diesel and gasoline-powered VW Tiguan models tend to suffer from fuel system-related issues.
+Diesel and gasoline-powered VW Tiguan models tend to suffer from fuel system-related issues and any large VW dealership will have seen this plenty of times.
 These issues include fuel leaks, a faulty fuel pump, and the N80 purge valve.
 It’s also worth mentioning that there are many other minor fuel-system-related issues the Tiguan sometimes suffer from, but they aren’t as common for us to list them here.

 Also read: Types Of Gas A Volkswagen Tiguan Uses (Explained)